BBCG/epialleleR/README.md

  * assessing the distribution of per-read beta values for genomic regions of interest (*`generateBedEcdf`*)

+### Input Data

+* short-read and long-read (native)
+* paired-end and single-end
+* whole-genome, genome-wide (e.g., hybridization capture or adaptive sampling), and narrowly targeted (e.g., amplicon panels)

 ### Recent improvements

 ##### v1.20 [BioC 3.23]

+ * using genomic coordinates of targets, only a subset of BAM reads or only fragments of BAM reads that are overlapping the targets can now be loaded
  * disrupting API changes in `generate*Report` (from version 1.19.1 onwards): new parameter `filter.reads` regulates filtering of reads with too few cytosines or presumable incomplete conversion of cytosines;
  `cytosine.context` parameter instead of `threshold.context`/`haplotype.context`
- * disrupting change in thresholding logic (from version 1.19.1 onwards): reads with too few within-the-context cytosines or out-of-context cytosine methylation higher than `max.outofcontext.beta` are filtered out (discarded) instead of being counted as hypomethylated reads (as was in v1.19.0 and earlier)
+ * disrupting change in thresholding logic (from version 1.19.1 onwards): reads with too few within-the-context cytosines (less than `min.context.sites`) or out-of-context cytosine methylation higher than `max.outofcontext.beta` are filtered out (discarded) instead of being counted as hypomethylated reads (as was in v1.19.0 and earlier)
- * using genomic coordinates of targets, only a subset of BAM reads or only fragments of BAM reads that are overlapping the targets can now be loaded
+ * new default value of 0 for `min.context.sites`

 ##### v1.14 [BioC 3.20]